-For centuries, the Lenni-Lenape Indians, came to the barrier island where “Five Mile Beach” is located to fish and hunt in the summer months.
-They cut trails through the mainland’s coastal forest and navigated through swamplands to lead them to the island.
+The history of The Wildwoods is interesting.
+Lenni-Lenape Indians came to the barrier island for decades to fish and hunt.
+They cut trails through the mainland’s coastal forest and navigated through swamp lands to lead them to the island.
 In 1717, a group of investors acquired the island and for over a century it was used for farming, cattle grazing and fishing.

-The Hereford Inlet, which hugs the northern end of the island where it meets the Atlantic, was the location of many shipwrecks and groundings as the result of strong currents and shifting sandbars at its entrance.
-1848 the U.S. Lifesaving Service constructed a life-saving station on the northern tip of the island near the inlet to assist boaters in distress.
+The Hereford Inlet hugs the northern end of the island where it meets the Atlantic.
+This was the location of many shipwrecks and groundings as the result of strong currents and shifting sandbars at its entrance.
+The U.S. Lifesaving Service constructed a life-saving station on the northern tip of the island in 1848.
+It was constructed near the inlet to assist boaters in distress.
 The station was one of 45 built along the New Jersey coast at that time.

-In 1874 the Hereford Inlet Lighthouse was built to further prevent vessels from running aground.
-It operated as a lighthouse until 1964 when a tower was built on the property to accommodate a rotating modern optic and the building was closed.
-In 1986, after renovations, a portion of the building reopened, the light was moved back into the lighthouse lantern room and the building was once again operational.
-It continues to be a navigational aid today– its beacon can be seen 13 nautical miles at sea on a clear night – and the building, which now also houses a museum and gift shop, is listed on the National Registers of Historic Places.
+The Hereford Inlet Lighthouse was built in 1874 to further prevent vessels from running aground.
+It operated as a lighthouse until 1964.
+In that year, a tower was built on the property.
+It was built to accommodate a rotating modern optic and the building was closed.
+In 1986, after renovations, a portion of the building reopened.
+The light was moved back into the lighthouse lantern room and the building was once again operational.
+It continues to be a navigational aid today.
+Its beacon can be seen 13 nautical miles at sea on a clear night.
+The building now also houses a museum and gift shop.
+It is listed on the National Registers of Historic Places.

-Fishermen and their families began building small houses on the north end of the island in the mid- to late 1800s and became the island’s first permanent residents.
-They named the small community they built “Anglesea”, which would later become North Wildwood.
+Fishermen and their families began building small houses on the north end of the island in the mid- to late 1800s.
+They became the island’s first permanent residents.
+The residents named the small community they built “Anglesea”.
+This would later become North Wildwood.

-In 1879, an entrepreneur named Frederick Swope purchased land on Five Mile Island as a real estate venture.
-Three years later he formed the Anglesea Improvement Company, through which he began selling lots to investors and building summer cottages for wealthy Philadelphia families.
-In order to get people to the island, he built a railway spur that connected Anglesea to the main West Jersey railroad line that ran from Cape May.
-The train, whose tracks rested on wetlands, gained the nickname “Mud Hen” because it often became derailed at high tide, causing passengers to disembark and stand in the marshes until low tide came and the train could be corrected.
+An entrepreneur named Frederick Swope purchased land on Five Mile Island in 1879 as a real estate venture.
+Three years later he formed the Anglesea Improvement Company.
+He began selling lots to investors and building summer cottages for wealthy Philadelphia families.
+In order to get people to the island, he built a railway spur.
+The spur connected Anglesea to the main West Jersey railroad line.
+This is the line that ran from Cape May.
+The train, whose tracks rested on wetlands, gained the nickname “Mud Hen”.
+This is because it often became derailed at high tide.
+When this happened, passengers had to disembark and stand in the marshes until low tide when the train could be corrected.

-Three years after Swope came to town, a trio men ventured to the middle of Five Mile Island to seek land for their own seaside homes.
-Finding a forest of wildly growing Holly trees, they formed the Holly Beach Improvement Company and began developing the land.
+Three years after Swope came to town, a trio of men ventured to the middle of Five Mile Island to seek land for their own seaside homes.
+Finding a forest of wildly growing Holly trees, they formed the Holly Beach Improvement Company.
+They thereafter began developing the land.

-In 1883 the company’s director, Latimus Baker, brought his brother to the island to further explore development possibilities.
-They found a wild jungle of trees and vines to the north of Holly Beach, purchased a tract of 100 acres and established the Wild-wood Improvement Company.
+Latimus Baker, the company’s owner, brought his brother to the island in 1883 to further explore development possibilities.
+They found a wild jungle of trees and vines to the north of Holly Beach.
+They purchased a tract of 100 acres and established the Wild-wood Improvement Company.

-Development in Wildwood and Holly Beach was challenging because transportation options at the time were sparse.
-People were forced to use a variety of modes to get there, including trains, boats and walking paths – often all three.
+Development in Wildwood and Holly Beach was challenging.
+This is because transportation options at the time were sparse.
+People were forced to use a variety of modes to get there.
+This included trains, boats and walking paths and often all three.
 Construction materials were brought in by flat bottom boats.
-Fortunately, transportation challenges did not thwart development – lots were sold and financed for payments of $10.00 a month – and soon many beach cottages and boarding houses were built.
+Fortunately, transportation challenges did not thwart development.
+Lots were sold and financed for payments of $10.00 a month.
+Many beach cottages and boarding houses were soon built.

-Eventually the railroad system improved and by 1903 passengers were able to connect from Philadelphia, Cape May and other South Jersey towns to Anglesea, and then switch to a train that would travel south to stations in Wildwood and Holly Beach.
+The railroad system eventually improved and by 1903 passengers were able to connect from Philadelphia, Cape May and other South Jersey towns.
+They rode to Anglesea and switched to a train that would travel to Wildwood and Holly Beach.
 Ferries were used to shuttled passengers across the harbor from Rio Grande Avenue.
-Also in 1903, a bridge was built across the inlet at Rio Grande Avenue.
+A bridge was built in 1903 across the inlet at Rio Grande Avenue.

-The Baker Brothers continued developing the southern end of the island and in 1906 the first homes were built in the area now known as Wildwood Crest.
-In 1907 they built a dramatic arch at Cresse and Pacific Avenues to mark the beginning of the new community.
+The Baker Brothers continued developing the southern end of the island.
+The first homes were built in 1906 in the area now known as Wildwood Crest.
+A dramatic arch was built the following year at Cresse and Pacific Avenues.
+The arch marked the beginning of the new community.

-One of the greatest attractions of The Wildwoods has been its impressively grand boardwalk.
-In the early days of development, several small boardwalks were constructed in Anglesea, Holly Beach, North Wildwood and Wildwood Crest to connect hotels, guesthouses and businesses.
+The Wildwood Boardwalk is one of the greatest attractions of the South Jersey shore.
+Several small boardwalks were constructed in Anglesea, Holly Beach, North Wildwood and Wildwood Crest in the early days of development.
+The only purpose of these boardwalks was to connect hotels, guesthouses and businesses.
 The boards were rudimentarily placed and often rested on the sand.
-It wasn’t until the early 20th century that one boardwalk was expanded to stretch from North Wildwood to the beginning of Wildwood Crest.
+In the 20th century, the boardwalk was expanded to stretch from North Wildwood to the beginning of Wildwood Crest.
 It was elevated above the sand and situated closer to the ocean, unlike the earliest boardwalks.

 As the boardwalk expanded, many amusement rides, dining establishments and bandstands soon appeared.
 Ocean Pier began in the early 1900s and at first was home to dances and musical acts, later becoming an amusement park.
 Another popular pier at the time was Blaker’s Pier, which stood at the location of the original Excursion House at Cedar Street and the beach.
 Blaker is credited for introducing rolling wicker chairs to the Wildwood boardwalk in 1906.